Suchismita-Statistics/Suchismita-Statistics/index.md

 ## Welcome

 I am a fourth-year PhD student in the Statistical Science department at Duke University.
 I am currently working in Epidemiology and Phylodynamic Inference with Dr. [Jason Xu](https://jasonxu90.github.io) and Dr. [Alexander A. Fisher](https://athos00.github.io).
 I am specifically interested in developing methodologies within a likelihood-based framework.
 I am interested in identifying how we can improve the inference of epidemic parameters when we additionally have sequence
+During my Master's, I was fortunate to work with Dr. Dootika Vats, when my interest in research was largely developed.

 ## Publications